-A draft agreement with the Council of Ministers on legislation to open up the EU audit services market beyond the dominant "Big Four" firms and remedy auditing weaknesses revealed by the financial crisis was endorsed by Parliament on Thursday.
-The draft also aims to improve audit quality and transparency and to prevent conflicts of interest.
+A draft agreement between Parliament and Council on legislation to open up the EU audit services market beyond the dominant "Big Four" firms and remedy auditing weaknesses revealed by the financial crisis was endorsed by the Legal Affairs Committee on Tuesday.
+The draft also aims to improve audit quality and transparency and prevent conflicts of interest.

 Better quality auditing

-The legislation requires auditors in the EU to publish audit reports according to international auditing standards.
-For auditors of public-interest entities (PIEs), such as banks, insurance companies and listed companies, the text requires audit firms to provide shareholders and investors with a detailed understanding of what the auditor did and an overall assurance of the accuracy of the company's accounts.
+The law would require auditors in the EU to publish audit reports according to international auditing standards.
+For auditors of public-interest entities (PIEs), such as banks, insurance companies and listed companies, the agreed text would require audit firms to provide shareholders and investors with a detailed understanding of what the auditor did and an overall assurance of the accuracy of the company's accounts.

 Opening up the EU audit market to competition and improving transparency

-As one in a series of measures to open up the market and improve transparency, the approved text prohibits "Big 4-only" contractual clauses requiring that the audit be done by one of these firms.
+As one in a series of measures to open up the market and improve transparency, the agreed text would prohibit "Big 4-only" contractual clauses requiring that the audit be done by one of these firms.

 Independence of non-auditing services

-To preclude conflicts of interest and threats to independence, EU audit firms will be required to abide by rules mirroring those in effect internationally.
-EU audit firms will moreover be prohibited from providing several non-audit services to their clients, including tax advisory services that directly affect the company's financial statements or services linked to the client’s investment strategy.
+To preclude conflicts of interest and threats to independence, EU audit firms would be required to abide by rules mirroring those in effect internationally.
+Moreover EU audit firms would generally be prohibited from providing non-audit services to their clients, including tax advisory services which directly affect the company's financial statements.

 The deal will be put to a vote by Parliament as a whole, probably in April.